-- (iii) Eligibility for payment according to this clause is for duties assigned a classification of up to and including the maximum salary of Band 8. - (iv) For an employee classified at Bands 7 and 8 to be on-call the employer is to be satisfied that the specialist skills at these levels are required for the work that is to be undertaken. - (v) An employee who returns to work for short periods to perform specific duties such as checking equipment or machinery, undertaking security or caretaking duties or similar, as part of their normal duties, is excluded from the provisions of this clause.

-(b) Availability

-- (i) The employer may require an employee, by way of a roster or direction, to be available to resume duty and the employee is required to remain: - (1) Fit for duty; and - (2) Readily contactable while so rostered or directed; and - (3) Able to resume duty. - (ii) An employee required to be available is to be paid \$3.45 per hour for each hour the employee is required to be available, with a minimum payment for eight hours. - (iii) An employee required to return to the workplace to resume duty is to be remunerated in accordance with the Recall provisions of this clause. - (iv) An employee required to undertake duties without returning to the workplace is to be paid at the appropriate overtime rate for a minimum period of one hour. - (1) Payment is to be calculated on the cumulative hours worked and be rounded up to the nearest hour with a minimum period of one hour. - (2) Any further requirements to undertake duties without returning to work that occurs within one hour of the commencement of the first requirement in accordance with sub-clause (b)(iv) of this clause, for which a minimum payment is to be made, does not attract any additional payment until the time actually worked exceeds one hour. - (3) For the purposes of this calculation each day of availability stands alone.
+- (iii) Eligibility for payment according to this clause is for duties assigned a classification of up to and including the maximum salary of Band 8. - (iv) An employee who returns to work for short periods to perform specific duties such as checking equipment or machinery, undertaking security or care-taking duties or similar, as part of their normal duties, is excluded from the provisions of this clause. - (b) Availability - (i) The employer may require an employee, by way of a roster or direction, to be available to resume duty and the employee is required to remain: - (1) Fit for duty; and - (2) Readily contactable while so rostered or directed; and - (3) Able to resume duty. - (ii) An employee required to be available is to be paid \$3.97 per hour for each hour the employee is required to be available, with a minimum payment for eight hours. - (iii) An employee required to return to the workplace to resume duty is to be remunerated in accordance with the Recall provisions of this clause. - (iv) An employee required to undertake duties without returning to the workplace is to be paid at the appropriate overtime rate for a minimum period of one hour. - (1) Payment is to be calculated on the cumulative hours worked and be rounded up to the nearest hour with a minimum period of one hour. - (2) Any further requirements to undertake duties without returning to work that occurs within one hour of the commencement of the first requirement in accordance with sub-clause (b)(iv) of this clause, for which a minimum payment is to be made, does not attract any additional payment until the time actually worked exceeds one hour. - (3) For the purposes of this calculation each day of availability stands alone. - (c) Recall - (i) An employee recalled to work overtime without receiving prior notice and which is not continuous with normal rostered duty is to be paid as follows: - (1) For the first recall, a minimum payment of four hours at the appropriate overtime rate.

-(c) Recall

-(i) An employee recalled to work overtime without receiving prior notice and which is not continuous with normal rostered duty is to be paid as follows:

-- (1) For the first recall, a minimum payment of four hours at the appropriate overtime rate. - (2) If a second recall occurs within 30 minutes of the employee finishing the initial recall, the recall is considered to be part of the first recall.
-If a second recall occurs after 30 minutes of the employee finishing the initial recall, a minimum payment of two hours at the appropriate overtime rate. - (3) Any further recalls are to be paid at appropriate overtime rates as prescribed by Clause 3 (Overtime Other Than Shift Work) of Part VII Hours of Work and Overtime for Day Work of this award for all actual time worked. - (ii) For the purposes of determining the first recall period each continuous availability period stands alone and where a continuous availability period exceeds 24 hours each 24 hour availability period is to stand alone. - (iii) An employee recalled to work within four hours of commencing normal duty, is to be paid at the appropriate overtime rate for that period up until the commencement time of the normal duty, but the employee is not to be obliged to work for the full period if the work for which the employee was recalled is completed satisfactorily in less time.
+- (2) If a second recall occurs within 30 minutes of the employee finishing the initial recall, the recall is considered to be part of the first recall.
+If a second recall occurs after 30 minutes of the employee finishing the initial recall, a minimum payment of two hours at the appropriate overtime rate. - (3) Any further recalls are to be paid at appropriate overtime rates as prescribed by Clause 4 (Overtime - Other Than Shiftworkers) of Part VII - Hours of Work and Overtime for Day Work of this award for all actual time worked. - (ii) For the purposes of determining the first recall period each continuous availability period stands alone and where a continuous availability period exceeds 24 hours each 24 hour availability period is to stand alone. - (iii) An employee recalled to work within four hours of commencing normal duty, is to be paid at the appropriate overtime rate for that period up until the commencement time of the normal duty, but the employee is not to be obliged to work for the full period if the work for which the employee was recalled is completed satisfactorily in less time.